Last Updated on December 30, 2020

 The EARTH SOURCED cleanser foams away oil and dirt to leave your face smooth and refreshed.
 It has no animal-derived ingredients and no artificial fragrance.
 Plus, the package is 100% recyclable.

-So, what does it use to cleanse your skin?
+So, what does it use to cleanse the skin?

 It contains purified water, glycerin, and coconut-based surfactants that rinse away makeup, oil, and dirt.